Cult spokesperson for Grobi from "Sesame Street" is dead

-Many people know this voice from their childhood days: Karl-Ulrich Meves voiced the hectic TV favorite for 30 years.
+Many people know this voice from childhood: Karl-Ulrich Meves voiced the hectic TV favorite for 30 years.
 Now he has died at the age of 96.

 No time? blue News summarizes for you